madineyusuf/madineyusuf/README.md

 *    **Current Pursuits:** Delving into the intricate elegance of low-level systems, robust database architectures, and the vital principles of cybersecurity.
 *    **Beyond the Screen:** I find immense solace and inspiration in classical literature, philosophical inquiries, and the fine arts.
 Cultivating a well-rounded mind is, to me, the truest form of education.
 *    **My Philosophy:** Order in intellect brings harmony to code.
+*    You can ask me question & communicate with me in English, Russian/Ukrainian, Turkish(&other Turkic lang), Farsi/Tajiki, and little bit Arabic(Fusha)

 ---